mrkkrp/markkarpov.art/essay/real-realism.md

 In the following sections I'm going to discuss how the two goals of real realism can be achieved in painting.
-I chose painting because it is the form of art which I am quite familiar with and which seems suitable for real realistic practice.
+I chose painting because it is the form of art with which I am most familiar and which seems suitable for real realistic practice.
 Some of the ideas from this essay might apply to other forms of art.